-All applicants must use CPRIT’s online application system to electronically submit proposals to CPRIT.
-Only applications submitted via the designated electronic portal are eligible for consideration of a grant award, and applications are eligible only for the grant mechanism under which the grant application was submitted.
+Applicants submit proposals using CPRIT’s online application receipt system (www.cpritgrants.org).
+Applicants must include information about all sources of funding, including private investors.
+Only applications submitted via the designated electronic portal are eligible for consideration of a grant award and applications are eligible only for the grant mechanism under which the grant application was submitted.
 An applicant creates a user account and designates an individual at their institution or organization with the authority to approve the submission of the proposal.
-Applications that are submitted by the deadline are checked for compliance against the application’s administrative requirements.
-Applications may be rejected at this step if they are not in compliance.

 Applications submitted by the deadline are checked for compliance against the application’s administrative requirements and may be withdrawn at this step.

 Experts and advocates in cancer research and prevention and control are recruited by panel chairs, provisionally appointed by CPRIT’s CEO and approved by the Oversight Committee.
 The reviewers access a non-confidential summary, a list of key personnel and sources of funding for every application.
 Reviewers flag potential COI.
 Some categories of COI may excuse a reviewer from reviewing any application submitted under the same grant mechanism.

 Peer reviewers are assigned to panels in their area of expertise.
 At least one advocate reviewer is assigned to each panel.
 All reviewers live and work outside of the state.
 A list of members by panel can be found on CPRIT’s website.
 A reviewer with a conflict does not participate in the discussion, presentation, or scoring of the application at any point in the process.

 A rigorous two-stage peer review process is used to evaluate grant applications: A) evaluation of grant applications by peer review panels and B) prioritization of applications by the Scientific Review Council.
 Each proposal is evaluated by (usually three) primary reviewers who provide an individual overall score.
 Individual overall scores are averaged to produce a single initial overall score for the application.